Symptoms of sciatica

 However, some patients do not find pain relief with conservative treatment methods.
 In these cases, surgery may be recommended.

 At Laser Spine Institute, our board-certified surgeons+ specialize in relieving chronic sciatica symptoms through small incisions and muscle-sparing techniques.
 Our minimally invasive spine surgery offers you a number of benefits and is a safer and effective alternative to traditional open neck and back surgery.^ Some of the many benefits that you may experience when you choose to undergo minimally invasive surgery for sciatica include the following:

 - Performed in an outpatient setting

-- Advanced techniques spread the muscles without cutting or tearing
+- Techniques spread the muscles without cutting or tearing

 - Shorter recovery time^

 Depending on the severity of your condition and sciatica compression, we may recommend that you undergo a minimally invasive decompression or stabilization surgery.
-Both procedures remove the pressure from the sciatic nerve to relieve your pain and symptoms.
+Both procedures remove sciatic nerve pressure to relieve your symptoms.
 The difference between the two is that our decompression surgery only removes a small portion of a damaged disc or vertebra, while our stabilization surgery removes the entire disc or vertebra and replaces it with an artificial disc and bone graft.